mlanza/ai-literacy/301/02-bead-in-a-cup.md

 You’re asking it to move the bead.

-And this is what LLMs make possible — not because they’re guessing, but because they can now act on a command *if* the right information is already in view.
+And this is what AI is making possible — not because it’s guessing, but because it can now act on a command *if* the right information is already in view.
 That’s the real shift:

 AIs can write deliverables.
 They can recommend actions.
 They can reason through a situation.
 But only when the inputs are there — right there, piped into the cup at the moment of execution.